chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++

 Core team members have commit access to the main repository.
 Reviewers on the core team can pull, review, and merge your pull requests.
+Even the developers that have write access to the Chapel repository need to have all non-trivial changes reviewed.
+Developers who have been given write access can merge trivial changes (e.g. small bug fixes, documentation changes) without review.

 If you will need commit/push access to the main repository, `chapel-lang/chapel`_, send a request including your github username to